Jaume93/La-Liga-Santander/Readme.md

 ## STATISTICS
 ____

-<P>In the <strong>Statistics</strong> link it is shown two different tables with the five best team in what average goals refeers to.
-First table statistic shows the percentage of goals every of those five teams score in each match.</P>
+In the **Statistics** link it is shown two different tables with the five best team in what average goals refeers to.
+First table statistic shows the percentage of goals every of those five teams score in each match.

     function tableStatistics(matches) {